uttgeorge/A-B-testing-UdacityProject/README.md

 The unit of diversion is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward.
 The same user-id cannot enroll in the free trial twice.
 For users that do not enroll, their user-id is not tracked in the experiment, even if they were signed in when they visited the course overview page.

+## Metric Choice

+Which of the following metrics would you choose to measure for this experiment and why?
+For each metric you choose, indicate whether you would use it as an invariant metric or an evaluation metric.
+The practical significance boundary for each metric, that is, the difference that would have to be observed before that was a meaningful change for the business, is given in parentheses.
+All practical significance boundaries are given as absolute changes.

+Any place "unique cookies" are mentioned, the uniqueness is determined by day.
+(That is, the same cookie visiting on different days would be counted twice.)
+User-ids are automatically unique since the site does not allow the same user-id to enroll twice.

+- Number of cookies: That is, number of unique cookies to view the course overview page. (dmin=3000)

+- Number of user-ids: That is, number of users who enroll in the free trial. (dmin=50)

+Number of clicks: That is, number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger). (dmin=240)

+Click-through-probability: That is, number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page. (dmin=0.01)

+Gross conversion: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01)

+Retention: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01)

+Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075)

+You should also decide now what results you will be looking for in order to launch the experiment.
+Would a change in any one of your evaluation metrics be sufficient?
+Would you want to see multiple metrics all move or not move at the same time in order to launch?
+This decision will inform your choices while designing the experiment.

 # 编程往事